CFD Leverage Example and Margin Example and Examples

 The used is 100:1, 50:1, 20:1 depending on the size of cfd lots traded.

-So Why not Just Select 10:1 option as the Maximum Leverage Example?
-Because to keep within the suitable risk management guidelines it is even recommended that investors use less than this?
+So Why not Just Choose 10:1 option as the Maximum CFD Leverage Example?
+Because to keep within the proper risk management rules it is even recommended that investors use less than this?

-This question may seem straight forward but it is not, because when you trade you use borrowed money known A.K.A.
+This question might seem straight forward but it is not, because when you trade you use borrowed money known A.K.A.
 CFD Leverage Example.
-When you borrow capital from anyone or from a bank you must keep a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, same thing with CFD.
+When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, same thing with CFD.

 In cfd the security is known as margin.
 This is capital you deposit with your broker.